Lokillouu/MetaSounds-Notify/README.md

 With MetaSounds Notify, we have the solution.
 Whenever the track reaches a desired point, it sends an interface call back to the spawner, which then spawns the next wave in perfect synchronization with the music.

+If you want to create your own nodes, take a look at MetaSoundNotifyNode.cpp, where I left some guidance for adventurers like me.
+Good luck, warrior!